EdBarrancos/ObjectSystem.jl/Development.md

 - [x] Make `is_class`
 - [x] Make `non-applicable-method` predefined
 - [x] If generic function does not exist when method created, auto generate it
+- [ ] Compute class precedence list
+- [ ] Compute slots
+- [ ] Refactor so that defclass uses instantiation protocol
+- [ ] Refactor so that defgeneric uses instantiation protocol
+- [ ] Refactor so that defmethod uses instantiation protocol